Irreversible thermalization vs reversible dynamics mediated by anomalous correlators: Wave turbulence theory and experiments in optical fibers

 The fact that the homogeneous mode $\Omega=0$ is the most unstable, indicates that the subsequent nonlinear dynamics described by Eqs.(\ref{eq:nx_vl}-\ref{eq:m_vl}) preserves the homogeneous statistics, i.e., $n_{\mu}(\omega,t)$ and $m(\omega,t)$ are $t-$independent.
 In this limit, the dynamics for the normal and anomalous correlators (\ref{eq:nx_vl}-\ref{eq:m_vl}) can be recast in the form of a Stokes vector ${\bm S}(z)=\big(\Delta N, 2 M^r, 2 M^i \big)^T$ that rotates on the surface of the Poincar\'e sphere \cite{supplement}:

-with ${\bm R}(z)=\big( 2\alpha-(2-\kappa) S_1(z), -2\kappa S_2(z), 0 \big)^T$.
-This formalism differs substantially from that typically used to describe polarization effects for fully coherent stationary waves \cite{agrawal}, as originally introduced in \cite{daino85}.
-Here, in particular, the radius of the Poincar\'e sphere depends on the initial condition through the degree of polarization $S_0=\big(\sum_{j=1}^3 S_j^2\big)^{1/2}={\cal P} N$, which is thus conserved during evolution, ${\cal P}(z)=$const.
-Consequently, the nonlinear dynamics described by the AC-KE~(\ref{eq:s_dyn}) is essentially periodic, featuring oscillations that involve a reversible exchange between the normal correlator $\Delta N(z)$ and the anomalous correlator $M(z)$, while conserving
+with ${\bm R}(z)=\big( 2\alpha-\blue{\gamma}(2-\kappa) S_1(z), -2\blue{\gamma}\kappa S_2(z), 0 \big)^T$.
+This formalism differs substantially from that commonly used to describe polarization effects for fully coherent stationary waves \cite{agrawal,daino85}. \blue{Conversely, a related kinetic approach for random waves accounting for anomalous correlations was originally developed in the context of isotropic plasma turbulence, where nonlinear interactions due to stimulated scattering drive the electromagnetic field toward complete polarization \cite{kuznetsov78} (we recall that classical Thomson scattering likewise produces fully polarized light at a scattering angle $\pi/2$ \cite{landau}).
+Note however that the increase of ${\cal P}(z)$ discussed above through Fig.~\ref{fig:fig1} is of different nature, since it is associated with the thermalization process that neglects anomalous correlations.
+Furthermore, at variance with Ref.\cite{kuznetsov78}, the kinetic Eq.(\ref{eq:s_dyn}) accounting for anomalous correlators, conserves the degree of polarization during evolution ${\cal P}(z)=$const, as it is fixed by the radius of the Poincar\'e sphere $S_0=\big(\sum_{j=1}^3 S_j^2\big)^{1/2}={\cal P} N$.
+It turns out that} the nonlinear dynamics described by the AC-KE~(\ref{eq:s_dyn}) is essentially periodic, featuring oscillations that involve a reversible exchange between the normal correlator $\Delta N(z)$ and the anomalous correlator $M(z)$, while conserving

 This reversible dynamics is in agreement with the simulations of the NLSE (\ref{eq:nls}), see Fig.~\ref{fig:fig2}(b).
 Note that the {\it fast}, reversible dynamics, governed by the quadratic nonlinearities in the AC-KE~(\ref{eq:nx_vl}-\ref{eq:m_vl}) and (\ref{eq:s_dyn}) in Fig.~\ref{fig:fig2}, stands in contrast to the {\it slow}, irreversible thermalization driven by the cubic nonlinear KE~(\ref{eq:wtkin}) in Fig.~\ref{fig:fig1}.